Earned Income Is Taxed Differently Than Unearned Income

 Unearned income is not subject to payroll taxes.
 This is good news!
 However unearned income sources are included in your calculation of Adjusted Gross Income (AGI) for federal income tax purposes.
 You can find your AGI on line 37 of your 1040 tax form.
 Most unearned income such as interest income from CDs or savings accounts, IRA withdrawals, and pension payments are taxed at your marginal tax rate.
 However, certain types of unearned income, such as capital gains and qualified dividends are taxed at a lower rate.

 If you can save a lot early on in life, you can build up sources of unearned income, and this income will be exempt from payroll taxes.
 This is good news for investors and for retirees.
 Any pre-tax salary deferral contribution made to a retirement account, pension plan, or other pre-tax contribution will lower the amount of federal and state income tax liabilities, however, they do not lower your payroll/FICA tax - the FICA tax has already been taken out of gross wages.

 When you retire you will make a shift from relying on earned income to relying on unearned income.
 Because tax treatment will vary depending on the income source, it is best to have money available from multiple sources such as tax-free accounts like Roth IRAs, after-tax accounts like savings and investments in brokerage accounts, and tax-deferred accounts like IRAs and 401(k)s.

-Some retirees start consulting businesses, do handy-may work, or in some way become self-employed.
+Some retirees start consulting businesses, do handy-man work, or in some other way become self-employed.
 Many are caught off guard by the payroll/FICA tax and can get behind on taxes once they become self-employed.
-If you become self-employed be sure to work with a good tax professional who can help you calculate the right amount of payroll tax to send - otherwise April 15th will be a very unpleasant time of year for you.
+If you become self-employed be sure to work with a good tax professional who can help you calculate the right amount of payroll tax to send in, otherwise April 15th will be a very unpleasant time of year for you.